Notice of Annual General Meeting

 Welcome to the Police Insignia Collectors Association of Australia, Inc.

 The Police Insignia Collectors Association of Australia (PICAA) is dedicated to the collection, documentation and preservation of items of memorabilia from Police, Fire, Ambulance, Emergency Services, Corrections, Security and Federal departments and agencies throughout Australia.

-PICAA produces a quarterly magazine, which can be provided via hard copy, CD-Rom or direct download from this site.
+PICAA produces a quarterly magazine, which is provided via email or direct download from this site.
 Access to the download and additional resources on this site are restricted to members only.
 PICAA membership is open "to all persons of good fame and character, who are interested in or are involved in the collecting, exchanging or preservation of law enforcement, police and / or emergency services insignia", subject to assessment.

 PICAA is governed by a constitution, which outlines the aims of the association to "promote the hobby of law enforcement and emergency services insignia collecting in Australiasia & encouraging the research, collation & collecting of historical facts & insignia; to collect and disseminate information of interest to members; to liaise with other interested bodies who may be of assistance to the members of the association; to promote and maintain contact with police, law enforcement and emergency services insignia collectors throughout the world, and; to encourage the display of collections by members".

 The current 2019/2020 PICAA committee comprises the following members:

 Vice President: Rob Brown

 Assistant Treasurer: John de Belle